 - Fantastic Racism: Crescendo dismissively refers to Spike as a "lizard"; even when accounting for his jealousy over Spike's intended proposal to Rarity due to his own recurring feelings for the latter, his contempt is palpable.

-- First-Episode Spoiler: Sweetie Belle is Rarity's biological daughter.
+- First-Episode Twist: Sweetie Belle is Rarity's biological daughter.

 - Foreshadowing: Numerous references to upcoming conflict and destruction, from Time Turner's worries to the various prophecies.
 "The King of Lies" is pretty much all about this.